The Law of Uniform Connectedness

 When designers create boundaries or enclosures around related elements, they can further reinforce the perception of a group.
 When they enclose elements within a common frame, box or background, designers can visually connect them and signal their relationship to the users of a product or service.

-For instance, in a task management app, designers can group tasks that belong to the same project together by enclosing them within a colored box or using a distinct background color.
-This helps users quickly identify the tasks associated with a specific project and understand their overall progress.
+For instance, in a task management app, designers can group tasks that belong to the same project together—they enclose them within a colored box or use a distinct background color.
+When they do this, it helps users quickly identify the tasks that are associated with a specific project and understand their overall progress.

 Screenshot from the Official Website of the City of New York.